rapid-build/rapid-build/README.md

 # minify.js.mangle                             = (boolean) defaults to true = for prod build, mangle the names in the js
 # minify.spa.file                              = (boolean) defaults to true = for prod build, minify the spa.html file
 # minify.cacheBust                             = (boolean) defaults to true = for prod build, ensures the user always receives the latest files, adds an md5 checksum to the client files before their extension
+# exclude.angular.files                        = (boolean) defaults to false = set to true to exclude the angular files that come with rapid-build from dist (lib and modules)
+# exclude[scripts|styles].from.spaFile         = (array of strings) = file paths: exclude script or style files from automatically being generated in the spa.html file
 # ========================================================================================================================================================================================================================
 ```